Transporting the scuba tanks properly is vital for keeping yourself safe, preventing tank damage and ensuring your dives goes smoothly.

 - Inspect All Your Equipment – This is a good idea before every trip but even more important before getting on a plane.
 Inspect all your equipment thoroughly and pay special attention to the tanks.
 Remove the valves to be in compliance with regulations and ensuring there is no air in them so they can be readily inspected by the authorities.

 Tanks are especially prone to damage in transit because of their size and weight.
 You will need to know their condition before you leave.
 Even if you decide to leave your full tanks at home, taking your Spare Air May be worth it.
 Most shops won’t provide these for rental.
-You can buy the set up below set on Amazon and pack it in your gear bag easily.
-Just follow the rules.

-Pro’s Tip: For all your gear including your scuba tanks, buy a nondescript carrying bag that is solid, durable, and as lightweight as possible.
+Pro Tip: For all your gear including your scuba tanks, buy a nondescript carrying bag that is solid, durable, and as lightweight as possible.
 You don’t want to advertise what’s in the bag and bright colors and designs scream “Open me!”

 - Know Weight Limits – A bit of pre-planning will make your trip go smoother.
 Check with your airline to ensure you know all the baggage weights and limits.
 These constantly change and are different from airline to airline.